 Kurdistan has quite a good number of comfortable, quality hotels.
 If you are doing your own tour and prefer to plan ahead, you can book online.
 You can also do a web search for hotels in Erbil, etc., and book via email.

-Tours and guides will often take care of reserving hotels for you, if you ask.
-Our wonderful tour guide even negotiated a lower rate!
+If you’re using a tour guide, we suggest asking if he can reserve your hotels for you, if you ask.
+Our wonderful tour guide Karwan even negotiated a lower rate!

 - Erbil: Merci Hotel